Yes, you can quit school, get an education, and go on to university and college!

 Isn’t that giving a lot of control to children?

 Ultimately, every child has this ability to determine what he learns because every learner decides what to remember and what to forget, whether they are homeschooled or institutionally schooled.
-Children who tune out, act out or drop out of school are already deciding what parts of their education they will keep and which parts will be dumped.
+Children who act out in school when they are young, tune out of school when they are teens or drop out of school when they are of legal age, are already deciding what parts of their education they will keep and which parts will be dumped.
 Unschoolers are just more direct about it.

 How do children learn if there is no teacher?
-How do you know learning has taken place with no exams or writing?
+How do you know learning has taken place with no exams, written work or tangible evidence output?

 All humans and mammals learn whether there is a teacher or not.
 If one breathes, they learn.
-Babies learn to walk, toddlers talk, preschoolers learn to add and subtract, school-agers learn to read, all without school.
+Babies learn to walk, toddlers learn to talk, preschoolers learn to add and subtract, school-agers learn to read and do basic math operations, all without school.
+They learn through watching models, practicing and solving their daily challenges that life always presents human beings.

+How do we know our children are learning?
 How do we know if our children are getting enough vitamin D?
 Observation.
 It’s a very powerful assessment tool.
 It takes time and documentation and is not used very much in schools.
 But it is useful in the home.
 Parents know exactly what their children know because they spend so much time with them.
+They see evidence of learning by the questions the child is asking, but what their actions are and how they play.

 The learning process works like this: When children read something in a book or off a screen or is told by a lecturer, some of that information is stored in short term memory.
 Most students use this information to pass the test, the course and finish assignments.
 The act of using the information and making associations strengthens neural brain connections and moves the learning into long term memory storage.